 AP and WE supply a structure, guidance, and resources to AP teachers who integrate WE Service into their courses.
 Throughout the school year teachers will have the opportunity to guide students, who define what form their service will take.

-Six AP with WE Service Courses Available
+All AP Courses Available

 - Computer Science A